amitg87/cheatsheet/shell/commands/continue.md

 # continue

     Resume the next iteration of the enclosing FOR, WHILE or UNTIL loop.
-    If N is specified, resume at the N-th enclosing loop.
+    Breaking out of netsted loop - if N is specified, resume at the N-th enclosing loop.

 ## Synopsis